Understanding Cassandra Read Repair vs Anti-Entropy Repair: A Compaction-Aware Runbook

 if proc.returncode != 0:

-logging.info("Rollback: Check `system.log` for streaming errors.
-Schedule manual range repair.")
+logging.info("Rollback: grep system.log for streaming errors; schedule a manual range repair.")

 sys.exit(4)